rwxrob/notes/My home lab/Install Kubernetes cluster with Kubespray.md

 1. Identify a machine from which to run Ansible/Kubespray playbooks
 2. Install podman (if not already there) (optionally snapshot)
 3. Create a git repo with everything to create clusters via gitops ci/cd (ex: `k8s.cicd`)
+	1. Extend the Kubespray image
 		1. Create an `images/kubespray` subdirectory to extend base kubespray image
 		2. Create a `Containerfile` within subdirectory that extends Kubespray image
 		3. Create `build` script to build and push to preferred registry
-	4. Add an `inventory` directory
+	2. Create or update the inventory
+		1. Create `inventory` directory if it does not exist

 4. Create or identify one or more Redhat (Rocky) machines to become k8s nodes
 5. Optionally snapshot future k8s node machines to enable rollback for practice
 6. Update `k8s.cicd/inventory` with future k8s node *names*